merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/60_Data_Export.md

-Data exporting can be handled with the number of CLI (command line interface) scripts built-in.
+Data exporting can be handled with the number of CLI (command line interface) scripts that are built in.

 ### Base Currency